by Martin Maenza

 “Sorry for the fast food,” Barbara Gordon apologized as she drove.

-“It’s OK,” Dick Grayson replied as he scarfed down a Big Belly burger.
+“It’s okay,” Dick Grayson replied as he scarfed down a Big Belly burger.
 “This works for me.”

 Barbara finished the last of her fries before the light changed.
 She turned left on the signal and headed down toward the downtown area.
 In the early evening light, the lights bounced off the Washington Memorial.
 “Mind if we make a slight detour?”